cchliu/SDN-Defense/README.md

  -c /etc/snort/snort.conf      The path to snort.conf
  -A unsock                     Alert using unsock mode.
 ```
 Unsock mode sends the alert information out over a UNIX socket to another process that attaches to that socket.
-It turned out that the alert information sent over unsock is not in unified2 format.
+It turned out that the alert information sent over unsock is not in [unified2](https://www.snort.org/faq/readme-unified2) format.
 Instead, Snort will be sending you **Alertpkt structures** which contain alert message, event id, original datagram, libpcap pkthdr, and offsets to datalink, netlayer, and transport layer headers.

+A good example on parsing unified2 format can be found here: [unified2](https://github.com/jasonish/py-idstools/blob/master/idstools/unified2.py) and [u2spewfoo](https://github.com/jasonish/py-idstools/blob/master/idstools/scripts/u2spewfoo.py).